Bar Exam Preparation

 Yes.
 The 3L course is designed to supplement, and not replace, the post-graduation bar review course.

-The Assistant Dean for Academic Affairs.
+The Associate Dean for Academic Affairs.